apache/nuttx/boards/arm/cxd56xx/spresense/README.txt

   smp

     This is a configuration to run Spresense in SMP mode.
-To use this configuration, new boot loader which will be released later must be used.
+To use this configuration, bootloader for Spresense SDK 1.5.0 or later must be intalled.

   wifi